nickspeal/drag-and-drop/notes/scratchnotes.md

     Downsides:
       No git
       Annoying to use React, which gives me duplicatable components in an easy way and a state/props model I'm familiar with

+# Click to select functionality
+  On click, a row needs to pop out of the static list State should store `items`: just a list of strings for all the rows When dragging, we should remove the relevant string from the `items` and set it to `draggedItem` In render,
+    if no draggedItem, then just render items
+    If draggedItem, then render a Row for each item, plus a placeholder, plus an absolutely positioned item On mouseup, move the draggedItem into items state

+# TODOs
+    More sensible Key for rows to avoid rerendering while allowing duplicate text content
+    <Row> is rendered similarly 3 different times